A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

-In order to have a fresh looking face that looks alert and interested, it’s important that the subject gets enough sleep before the photoshoot.
+To have a fresh-looking face that looks alert and interested, it’s important that the subject gets enough sleep before the photoshoot.

-Getting enough sleep will ensure there are no harsh bags under the eyes and the overall skin will look healthier.
+Getting enough sleep will ensure no harsh bags under the eyes, and the overall skin will look healthier.

 15. Hire a Professional